The Gold Standard: Water Solubility

 CEO Manuel Rendon's comparison between the Chernobyl disaster and the widespread use of plastics illuminates a sobering reality.
 While Chernobyl was a swift and contained event, the gradual "plastification" of our environment poses an equally alarming threat, albeit less visibly.
 Just as the ill-fated experiment at Chernobyl disregarded safety systems, society's embrace of plastics overlooks their potential to disrupt the Earth's vital water cycle.
 Initially lauded as a solution to numerous challenges, plastics have become omnipresent, prized for their versatility and affordability.
 However, this reliance on plastics risks destabilizing the delicate balance of our planet.
 As Manuel warns, our unchecked consumption of plastics represents an ongoing catastrophe, accumulating a debt to the planet that cannot be ignored.

-The hoax of biodegradability
+The Hoax of Biodegradability

 EVEN A FALLING LEAF DEFIES BIODEGRADATION